AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-32/acsd-51238-inventory-source-removed-when-updating-configurable-product-and-editing-the-price.md

 ## Issue

-The inventory source is removed when updating configurable product and editing the price.
+The inventory source is removed when updating a configurable product and editing the price.

 <u>Steps to reproduce</u>: